-EBS Specification: The EBS technical standard published in CAP 1034 is presently being used by CAA to approve Category A EBS for compliance with CAA Safety Directive SD-2015/001 following publication of CAP 1145.
+EBS Specification: The EBS technical standard published in CAP 1034 is presently being used by CAA to approve Category A EBS for compliance with CAA Safety Directive SD-

+2015/005 following publication of CAP 1145.
 A new ASD-STAN working group (D1S9) has been established to produce a formal specification and met for the first time on 27 January 2016.
 Gavin Anthony (QinetiQ) has been elected as chairman and D Howson (UK CAA) is the secretary.
 The author of the specification in CAP 1034, Dr Coleshaw, is participating as a subject matter expert (SME) and all equipment manufacturers and other interested parties (e.g. EASA, test facilities) are represented.
-The working group will produce a prEN standard which will then be submitted for adoption as a EN.
+The working group will produce a prEN standard which will then be submitted for adoption as an EN.
 EASA will issue an ETSO to cover the prEN/EN.
-The prEN should be completed within 6 months.
+The final draft of the prEN has been circulated for comment by end September 2016.
+It is expected that this document will be submitted to CEN shortly after the next meeting on 11-12 October 2016.
 It has been agreed that the scope of the working group be expanded to review and revise the existing standards for immersion suits, life jackets and life rafts as recommended by EASA RMT.0120.
-The next meeting has been scheduled for 16 & 17 March 2016.
+Work on the life jacket and immersion suit specifications will commence in parallel at the October 2016 meeting.